Sushi Resutaurant

 Hiroaki Iwasa Press Releases

-Numerous press releases on Hiroaki Iwasa and their achievements are at your disposal, inviting press members to use them freely in their coverage.
-2 press releases are now available for immediate access by journalists.
+Our press releases on Hiroaki Iwasa and their work are made freely available for press members looking to add depth to their content.
+Now available: Immediate access to 2 press releases for journalists.

 Tsukiji Sushiiwa Tsukijiten: A Sophisticated Space for Edomae Sushi Culture